 Besides excessive daytime sleepiness, narcolepsy symptoms can include:

 Sleep paralysis is a condition where you feel unable to move your arms, legs or torso during the onset of sleep or right after waking.
 It’s commonly associated with vivid dreams, and sometimes with hallucinations.
-Some people experience the feeling of pressure on their chest.
+Some people experience the feeling of pressure on their chests.

 This short-term muscle paralysis does not harm you or impact your overall health.
 However, it can be stressful because you don't know how long it will last or when an episode will occur.